nyuad-cai/MedMod/README.md

 ```

 ## Model Weights
-Please check out our [Model Zoo](https://github.com/nyuad-cai/Multimodal-BenchMark/blob/main/docs/MODEL_ZOO.md) for all public LLaVA checkpoints, and the instructions of how to use the weights.
+Please check out our [Models](https://github.com/nyuad-cai/Multimodal-BenchMark/blob/main/docs/MODEL_ZOO.md) for all public MedMod checkpoints, and the instructions of how to use the weights.

 ## Demo